lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 Thieving and bickering,
 that churned and crooked vile hag!
 "despicable crone!" "haughty old bat!"
-Nopony likes her, and no one calls to play.
+Nopony likes her, no one calls to play.
-All town would breathe easy if she went away.
+All would breathe easy if she goes away.

 But she
 Lingering, lumbering,